SOTA-RAG Series

 Cosine similarity is the cosine of the angle between the vectors; that is, it is the dot product of the vectors divided by the product of their lengths.
 In simpler terms, cosine similarity helps us understand how similar two vectors are.
 Chunks with a cosine similarity of .9 or higher are merged, unless their total length exceeds 500 tokens.

 The result is a set of semantic chunks where similar concepts are merged together in chunks of no more than 500 tokens.
 This process is applied to all inputs, including the output from both the user query function and the hallucination function.
-The resulting semantic chunks are sent to the pull function to retrieve relevant data from the data stores.
+The resulting semantic chunks are sent to the pull function to retrieve relevant data from the data stores, creating an effective hybrid search capability.

-The pull pipeline takes the extracted keywords and semantic chunks to retrieve all relevant information.
+The pull pipeline takes the extracted keywords and semantic chunks to retrieve all relevant information from these multiple data sources.
 Specifically:

 Now, you might ask: “Why don’t you just return less data?”
 Excellent question.
 While all of these techniques are designed to return relevant data, they each do so in their own way.
 The vector store returns the most closely related vectors (cosine similarity), the graph DB returns data about related entities, and so on.
 While all of this is relevant, we still need to decide which data is the most relevant.
 For example, if we only returned 10 items, we might end up with an order like this: